AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/notebook-structure.md

 Each function should be defined in a separate code cell, and should be documented with comments to explain what the function does does and how to use it, including inputs and outputs.

-For example, in `hello.ipynb`, we define a simple function to count cells in a `AnnData` object:
+For example, in `hello.ipynb`, we define a simple function to count cells in an `AnnData` object:

 ```python
 def count_anndata(anndata_file):